911 (emergency telephone number)

 A dispatcher takes an emergency call at the Jackson, Tennessee, 9-1-1 Dispatch Center.

 911, sometimes written 9-1-1, is an emergency telephone number in Canada and the United States, one of eight N11 codes of the North American Numbering Plan (NANP).
+Dialing 911 from any telephone will link the caller to an emergency dispatch office—called a public safety answering point (PSAP) by the telecommunications industry—which can send emergency responders to the caller's location in an emergency.
+In approximately 96 percent of the United States, the enhanced 911 system automatically pairs caller numbers with a physical address.

 Like other emergency numbers, dialing 911 for purposes other than reporting an emergency is a crime in most jurisdictions.
 Penalties for abuse or misuse of 911 can range from probation or community service to fines and jail time.
 Offenders can also be ordered to undergo counseling and have their use of telephones restricted or suspended for a period of time as a condition of probation.

-Dialing 911 from any telephone will link the caller to an emergency dispatch office—called a public safety answering point (PSAP) by the telecommunications industry—which can send emergency responders to the caller's location in an emergency.
-In approximately 96 percent of the United States, the enhanced 911 system automatically pairs caller numbers with a physical address.

-As of 2017, a 911 system is in use in Mexico, and Argentina where any implementation in different states and municipalities is being conducted.
 Venezuela also has a 911 emergency service called VEN911.
-As of 2025, it has been in operation for almost 12 years.